sjsrey/ors/ors.md

 The precise form of the evolution of our sphere depends upon the relative magnitudes of two forms of asymptotics.
 If so called *in-fill asymptotics* dominate, there would be a densification of knowledge within each subfield without growth in $r$.
 In *expanding domain asymptotics*, as new advances appear, the density of knowledge within each subfield would be kept constant through growth in $r$.
 Of course popular metaphors of "pushing the envelope" suggest that expanding domain asymptotics should dominate, but let's assume that both forces are operative.If they are, we then have the paradoxical results that [1] distances between the cores of the domains will increase (due to expanding domain), thus leading to a decline in inter-core interactions; and [2] there will be  increased interaction between the neighboring subareas at the edges of their domains, as well as intra-domain interactions.

 The impact of increasing distance on inter-core interactions will of course also be impacted by the evolution of $\alpha(t)$, our distance decay exponent.
 Generally speaking, this will reflect the costs of overcoming the distance between different bodies of knowledge.
-My thesis is that, in general terms, we have seen changes in the institutions of science which originally worked to dampen this effect to a world where increasingly the costs have been increasing, and this transformation has everything to do with a walling off of science to capture economic rents.
+My thesis is that, in general terms, we have seen changes in the institutions of science which originally worked to dampen this effect to a world where increasing access costs have been exacerbated this effect, and this transformation has everything to do with a walling off of science to capture economic rents.

 # Captured Science

-## Commercialization of Science
-Outputs and components of the scientific process being increasingly seen as commercially valuable. data patents algorithms publishing
+There are multiple channels through which science has become increasingly commercialized since the heady days of Descartes.
+Perhaps the most widely debated of these is the commercialization of scientific publishing.
+Alongside this hotbed issue we must also be cognizant of the commercial possibilities that the outputs of the scientific process may offer and the capturing of those in the forms of patents and siloing of derived data.

-## Scientific Publishing
+## Commercial Scientific Publishing

+The costs of scientific publication has attracted much criticism by members of the academy.
+A well known lament is that the scientific community carries out the peer review process largely gratis yet the commercial journal publishers charge billions of dollars per year for access to the final scientific product.
+Although the true costs of access to journals is often obscured by non-disclosure agreements that university libraries must sign to access journals, some estimates put the annual revenue of the science-publishing industry at $9.4 billion in 2011 with an average revenue per article of roughly \$5000, average per article costs  around \$3,500-4,000, and profit margins at 20-30\% [@Van-Noorden:2013lq].

+Commercial publishers counter these claims by pointing to the role than journal branding can play through the peer review process.
+Rejection by high prestige journals serves to filter manuscripts to the most appropriate outlets and lowers the search costs for future researchers.

+### Open Access

+A recent development in scientific publishing has been the move to the so called open access publication model.
+Although it can take on different forms, the basic premise is that once a scientific paper has been published it is made freely available to interested readers.
+The model has gain much momentum, as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access.
+It is useful to take a look at the pressures that have driven its evolution.

+Three general forces have been responsible for open access coming into being.
+First, and most prominently, is the widespread disenchantment by the academic community with the traditional commercial publishing model.
+Reflected in such documents as *The Cost of Knowledge*, signed by some 14000 scientists who pledged to no longer participate in commercial scientific publishing, from refusing to submit their articles to journals under the traditional model, to declining referee request or serving in any aspect of the editorial process.
+This was a key component of the boycott of Elseiveir.

+A second pressure reflects movements by governments to begin requiring that research supported by federal funding make the findings and data publicly available.
+This is reflected in the NSF requiring a data management component in all research proposals with accessibility as central concern.
+The third pressure is flowing from academia reflected in the University of California (UC) recent adoption of its Open Access Policy [@University-of-Calfornia:2013ud] in which faculty grant a license to UC prior to any contractual agreement with publishers.
+This permits the UC to archive the research in its eScholarship system thus providing access to the public at no charge.

+The open access model has enormous potential for fueling wider dissemination of and access to scientific research, and it is often held in high regard by the scholarly community for this very reason.
+However, in large part the open access movement can be viewed as a reaction by commercial publishers to respond to these pressures.
+Moreover, the model has not been without its problems, some of which are threatening the basic integrity of scientific publishing.

+There have been a number of high profile cases where the poor quality control of open access journals have been exposed.
+Particularly striking is the example outlined in @Bohannon:2013kx where a single fictitious author submitted 304 versions of the same spoofed article to open access journals.
+The key theme in these papers addressed the role of  an extract from lichen, and its anti-cancer properties.
+Author names for each version of the paper were randomly created, and the dimensions of the arguments surrounding combinations of different types of molecules, species and cancer cells were exploited to provide some differentiation of the different versions of the paper.

+Several profound results stem from this experience.
+First, more than half of the papers were accepted.
+Second, both the key anti-cancer agents and the author of these manuscripts did not exist.
+Thirdly, among the 147 journals that accepted the article were those owned by Elsevier and Sage, as well as prestigious academic institutions such as Kobe University.
+Combined these results raise doubts about the legitimacy of the open access journal as a repository for the state of scientific knowledge as, in this case, acceptance of patently false findings was the rule not the exception.

+Curated or captured science is the result.
+Publishers own the copyright of the paper and have enclosed the theory within the confines of the article.
+Software and data are generally not to be found, even in cases where the paper access costs can be borne.

 Time to publish on the web
 - Typically 1 hour
 - small marginal costs